inspirer/textmapper/documentation.md

 Operators on the first line have the lowest precedence.
 Each subsequent line introduces a new, slightly higher precedence level.
 On the same level, operators are interchangeable and have the same associativity (left, right, or nonassoc).

 Textmapper uses precedences to resolve shift/reduce conflicts.
 First, it assigns a precedence to a rule which can be reduced.
 By default, it takes the precedence of the last terminal on the right-hand side of the rule.
-This can be overriden using a ```%prec <terminal>``` rule modifier.
+This can be overridden using a ```%prec <terminal>``` rule modifier.
 If precedences are defined for both the rule and the lookahead token, Textmapper can compare them and perform:

 * **Shift** if the lookahead token has higher precedence than the rule, or they have equal precedence with right associativity
 * **Reduce** if the lookahead token has lower precedence than the rule, or they have equal precedence with left associativity